-- The doctor will ask about your symptoms and family heath history.
+- The doctor will ask about your symptoms and family health history.

-- She may recommend blood tests.
+- They may recommend blood tests.
 While not always accurate, they sometimes can show which condition you have.

-If your doctor suspects celiac disease, she may do these tests:
+If your doctor suspects celiac disease, they may do these tests:

-- Endoscopic biopsy : She’ll insert a thin tube through your mouth and into your gut to see inside your stomach and small intestines.
-Then, she’ll take a small piece of tissue from the area so she can look at it under a microscope.
+- Endoscopic biopsy: Your doctor will insert a thin tube through your mouth and into your gut to see inside your stomach and small intestines.
+Then, they'll take a small piece of tissue from the area and look at it under a microscope.

 With Crohn’s, you may need these tests, among others, to diagnose the disease.